JanDornbusch/ClojureWebTutorial/tutorial2/Readme.md

 # Tutorial 2 - Prerequirements and creating a simple **hands-on** project
-In this tutorial we will go through the required software to start programming Clojure4Web and let lein create a basic project to us.
+In this tutorial we will go through the required software to start programming Clojure4Web and let lein create a basic project structure to be edited later.

 - [Lein](#lein)
 - [Lighttable](#lighttable)